Flexible-length Text Infilling for Discrete Diffusion Models: Approach

 \subsection{Simultaneous Text \& Position Diffusion}

 DDOT performs discrete text and continuous position diffusion simultaneously, as these processes operate independently in continuous time.
-We therefore predict both token value scores and position velocities in a single forward pass.
-This independence also enables simulation-free training by independently sampling token and position states at arbitrary timesteps.
-We summarize the training procedure in Appendix \ref{appendix:ddot_training}
+We therefore predict both token-value scores and position velocities in a single forward pass.
+This independence also enables simulation-free training by sampling token and position states independently at arbitrary time steps.
+We summarize the training procedure in algorithm \autoref{alg:ddot}.